IRedDragonICY/vixevia/README.md

 ## TODO

 - [ ] Create custom Live2D model for Vixevia
-- [ ] Add opencv auto labeling so can remmeber person from Gemini Pro Vision
+- [ ] Add opencv auto labeling so can remember person from Gemini Pro Vision
 ## Contributing

 Contributions to Vixevia are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.
 Make sure to follow the project's coding guidelines and best practices.